UPDATED JULY 11, 2022

 We prioritize potential matches who are active, and active at the same time.
 We don’t want to waste people's time showing profiles of inactive members.
 We want our members to have meaningful connections, conversations and ultimately meet IRL - and there’s nothing better than matching and immediately striking up a conversation.
 Using the app regularly helps members be more front and center, see more profiles and make more matches.
 This is the most important part of our algorithm — and it’s totally in our members' control.

 So, when members use the Tinder app, it helps us pick better potential matches, too.
 It’s Algorithm 101.

-On Tinder, the app doesn’t ask for much from you as a member.
-Aside from your current location and gender, it’s just your age, distance and gender preferences to start.
-Proximity is a key factor; it’s always fun when you meet someone in your neighborhood because you share a community.
-That’s why we consider a person’s distance from your current location.
-But there’s a lot we don’t consider also...
+The Tinder app doesn’t ask for much from our members.
+Aside from current location and gender, it’s just age, distance and gender preferences to start.
+Proximity is a key factor; it’s always fun meeting someone in the same neighborhood and that’s why we consider a potential match’s distance from a member’s current location.

 Imagine the possibilities.